bxparks/AceTime/USER_GUIDE.md

 am not able to see how this could be an issue, but let me know if you find this to be a problem.

-If the ZoneManager cannot find the `zoneId` in its internal zone registry, then the `TimeZone::forError()` is returned.
+If the `ZoneManager` cannot find the `zoneId` in its internal zone registry, then the `TimeZone::forError()` is returned.
 The application developer should check for this, and substitute a reasonable default TimeZone when this happens.
 This situation is not unique to the zoneId.
 The same problem would occur if the fully qualified zone name was used.

+#### createForZoneIndex

+The `ZoneManager::createForZoneIndex()` creates a `TimeZone` from its integer index into the Zone registry, from 0 to `registrySize-1`.
+This is useful when you want to show the user with a menu of zones from the `ZoneManager` and allow the user to select one of the options.

+The `ZoneManager::indexForZoneNmae()` and `ZoneManager::indexForZoneId()` are
+two useful methods to convert an arbitrary time zone reference (either by zoneName or zoneId) into an index into the registry.

 ### TZ Database Version